e-tidemo/cycle-gothenburg/README.md

     [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.

 - ## Testing
+    Testing was done throughout the project, not least with Chrome developer tools which I used to troubleshoot issues that would arise while building the website.

     - ### Validator Testing
     [HTML Validator](https://validator.w3.org/)

+    All pages of the website were tested in the HTML validator with the following results:

+    index.html:

+    form.html:

+    about.html:

+    contact.html:

     [CSS Validator](https://jigsaw.w3.org/css-validator/)

+    The CSS code was tested in the CSS validator with the following result:

     - ### Solved Bugs
     The dropdown navigation bar that appears on smaller devices would be too wide for the screen.
 This led to the text disappearing on the left and the right sides on some smaller devices.

+    - ### Known Bugs
+    There was one bug I didn't manage to fix and it is that the contact information appears to the left on a bigger screen even though I would have liked to have it centered.

 - ## Credits
   - ### Code Used